Disco 2

 Disco 2 is the second remix album by English synth-pop duo Pet Shop Boys, released on 12 September 1994 by Parlophone.
 It consists of remixes of songs from the duo's albums Behaviour (1990) and Very (1993), as well as B-sides from the time.

+A "club-ready sequel" to Disco (1986), as well as a "companion of sorts" to the Very/Relentless set of 1993, Disco 2 was released to mixed reviews.
+It reached number six on the UK Albums Chart.

 Background and composition

 The tracks on the CD were mixed into one long continuous megamix by DJ Danny Rampling.
 As a result, most of the tracks are in edited versions, having been cut off mid-way through in a crossfade into the following tracks (as a DJ might do while mixing music live).
 Some of the tracks were reduced by more than half of their original lengths in this way.
 In addition, some tracks were sped up or slowed down, in order to match the overall tempo of the mix.

 A limited edition of the album was released in the United States which contained a second CD with B-sides and additional mixes.

+Though the album is a DJ mix by Rampling, mention of this only appears on the inner sleeve.
+Considered one of EMI's autumn 1994 highlights, Disco 2 was promoted from its September release through to Christmas.
+An earlier remix album, also titled Disco 2, was due for release in 1988 following the release of Actually (1987) and was to contain extended versions of Pet Shop Boys songs.
+The duo cancelled the album in protest at EMI including their cover of "Always on My Mind" – intended for inclusion on Disco 2 – on Now That's What I Call Music 11, against the duo's wishes.